Emerging in retail banking in the early 2000s, digital signage was commonly considered a logical extension of traditional in-branch communications

-Emerging in the retail banking sector in the early 2000s, digital signage was commonly considered a logical and practical extension of traditional in-branch communications.
-Banks that had been lining their walls with static posters and fixtures began deploying digital displays –essentially commercial-grade televisions – as a way to promote bank products and services.
+Banks and credit unions that had been lining their walls inside the branch with static posters and fixtures began deploying digital signage displays –essentially commercial-grade televisions – as a way to promote relevant products and services.
 It made total sense.
 A way to meet the customer where they are.

 Using digital signage solely for the purpose of promoting products and services is really just scratching the surface.
 Retail banking digital signage in 2022 can (and should) be so much more.
 Just as in other retail settings, the branch environment is rich with communication opportunities, given the consistent flow of customers and prospects and the potential for high-value consultations, not just transactions.